 Predictive policing

-Police are using discriminatory computer programs to predict where and when crime will be committed, who will commit it, and even who the victims might be.
-This dangerous practice must stop.
+Predictive policing is a type of artificial intelligence (AI) tool that is used by the police forces across the UK to predict where and when a crime will be committed, who will commit it, and even who the victims might be.

 WHY SHOULD WE BE CONCERNED?

-The public is given very little information about how predictive algorithms reach their decisions – and even the police don’t understand how they do it.
+The public is given very little information about what AI systems are used and how predictive algorithms reach their decisions – and even the police don’t understand how they do it.
 This lack of transparency and understanding means these programs can’t be properly scrutinised and life-changing decisions are near-impossible to challenge.

 WHAT ARE WE CALLING FOR?